ekin651/Web-Scraping-Challenge-Mission-to-Mars-/README.md

 * Visit the url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).

-* I did Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* I Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

-*   the image url to the full size `.jpg` image.
+* make sure the image url to the full size `.jpg` image.

 * Make sure to save a complete url string for this image.